tomarrell/blog/posts/healthy_teams.md

-# How to build a healthy dev team
+# Building healthy dev teams

 In my team at SumUp over the last 2 1/2 years, we've hired a total of 7 engineers, none of which have left the company.
 One has moved internally,